Active-CSS/active-css-code-editor-component/README.md

 </acss-editor>
 ```

-It doesn't have any syntax highlighting yet.
-Ideally syntax highlighting will get incorporated into the acss as custom commands - I'm not interesting in having a separate JS file just for syntax highlighting as it defeats the whole point of a simple single component.
-Syntax highlighting will happen at some point once I've worked out a sane strategy for it.
-It will probably end up being a set of custom commands which can just be copied into the component as additional ACSS config and so have an additional use as re-usable ACSS commands.
+The code editor does not have any syntax highlighting yet.
+Ideally, syntax highlighting will get incorporated as custom ACSS commands.
+That would make sense - it's the sort of thing that would be really useful as a CSS command - to apply syntax highlighting of a file type to a contenteditable and just work dynamically.
+It is actually a styling issue.
+So it will probably end up being a set of custom commands which can just be copied into the component as additional ACSS config and so have an additional use as re-usable ACSS commands.